spcanelon/silvia/content/blog/2020-05-26-dark-mode-custom-with-atom/index.markdown

 <img src="img/atom-inline-text-color.png" title="CSS code chunk styling inline code.
 The Atom editor enables viewers to see the color that hex and rgb color codes correspond to, as the background of the color code text.
 This screenshot demonstrates that the inline code text color was cyan and the inline code background was light purple." alt="CSS code chunk styling inline code.
 The Atom editor enables viewers to see the color that hex and rgb color codes correspond to, as the background of the color code text.
 This screenshot demonstrates that the inline code text color was cyan and the inline code background was light purple." width="726" style="display: block; margin: auto;" />

 Another way to find the css for the element you want to change is to use your browser's web inspector tool.
-In the screenshot below from Hugo Academic's [customization documentation]() I right-clicked on `themes/academic/data/themes/minimal.toml` and then clicked on "inspect element".
-The element code was `.dark pre, .dark code` which you might recognize from the code in `dark.scss`.
+In the screenshot below from Hugo Academic's [customization documentation (available in the Internet Archive)](https://web.archive.org/web/20200512194921/https://sourcethemes.com/academic/docs/customization/) I right-clicked on **themes/academic/data/themes/minimal.toml** and then clicked on "inspect element".
+The element code was `.dark pre, .dark code` which you might recognize from the code in **dark.scss**.

 <img src="img/web-element-inspector.png" title="A view of the Firefox web inspector inspecting some inline code available on the Hugo Academic documentation site which used the out-of-the-box dark mode colors.
 The inspector reveals that the selected text was styled by the CSS code chunk included earlier and includes color previews so you can visually identify elements by color." alt="A view of the Firefox web inspector inspecting some inline code available on the Hugo Academic documentation site which used the out-of-the-box dark mode colors.
 The inspector reveals that the selected text was styled by the CSS code chunk included earlier and includes color previews so you can visually identify elements by color." width="1006" style="display: block; margin: auto;" />

-You can copy and paste this new `.dark` theme code a new (or existing) `custom.scss` file saved in the `assets/scss/` folder of your directory to start seeing how changes you make affect the look of your site.
+You can copy and paste this new `.dark` theme code into a new (or existing) **custom.scss** file saved in the `assets/scss/` folder of your directory to start seeing how changes you make affect the look of your site.

 # Choosing dark theme colors